Written By

 Whole Lung Lavage

-Whole lung lavage is a procedure that uses a saline solution to flush out the lungs.
+Whole lung lavage (WWL) is a procedure that uses a saline solution to flush out the lungs.
 Sometimes called lung washing, it removes debris and damaged cells from within the lungs.

 Patients receive general anesthesia during the procedure.
 A pulmonary specialist then inserts a thin tube into one lung.
 Using a bronchoscope to view the lung’s interior, saline solution is added to bathe the lung.
 The fluid is collected as it drains to ensure its complete removal.